meera1hahn/word_embedding_cnn/README.md

 # word_embedding_cnn
-sentiment analysis using a cnn and word embeddings
+Sentiment analysis system using a cnn and word embeddings as input

 * uses kaggle challenge's sentiment analysis data from rotten tomatoes